manacleto-zz/field-data-collection/README.md

 ### Get Traits /fieldbook/{dataSetId}/traits

+Get a list of traits to be measured for that data set.

 ### Upload Data /fieldbook{dataSetId} (POST - for example)

 Feed data back to a central agent for curation / analysing / publication.
 What happens to the data beyond the point of "upload" is out of the scope of this API.